 In some cases, you have the right to be forgotten (i.e. to have your personal data deleted from our database).
 Where you have requested that we do not send you marketing materials we will need to keep some limited information in order to ensure that you are not contacted in the future.

 If you believe our records are inaccurate you have the right to ask for those records concerning you to be updated.
 To update your records please get in touch with us using the details in the ‘Get in touch’ section below.

 Where we are processing your personal data because you have given us your consent to do so, you have the right to request that the data is transferred from one service provider to another.

 If you want to exercise any of the above rights get in touch at firstname.lastname@example.org.

 We will consider each request in accordance with all applicable data protection laws and regulations.

-If you have any concerns about the Girlguiding Weston super Mare’s privacy notice or about how we deal with data, or how we’ve used your data, please get in touch.
-Write to the Division team at:
+If you have any concerns about Girlguiding Weston Super Mare’s privacy notice or about how we deal with data, or how we’ve used your data, please get in touch.
+Write to the county team at:

 If your enquiry is about Girlguiding’s membership system (GO) and how they deal with data, or use your data please contact Girlguiding’s data protection team:

 Keep up to date with changes to this privacy notice by checking the website section from time to time.

 This privacy notice was last updated on 28th December 2022.